joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6118172/2025/02/06/carabao-cup-premier-league-fixtures-explained/

 **The Giants' projected 2025 season win total is predictably unexciting**\
-`It probably isn't a surprise that the Giants are projected to be an average team, given the last few years.
+`It probably isn't a surprise that the Giants are projected to be an average team, given the past few years.
 But is that a bad thing?`\
 https://nytimes.com/athletic/6119085/2025/02/06/sf-giants-2025-season-win-projections/

 **House Committee to Examine Secret Navy Effort on Pilot Brain Injuries**\